anotherwildeboy/trie-storage/README.md

 ### .length

-Returns the number accessible elements inside a given tree.
+Returns the number of accessible elements inside a given tree.

 Example: